Engines : M and T-Series

 The production target for the run-out special 820 was the same 500 as the Maestro, but the extent of modification and upgrading of the base engine suggested that this exercise was more than a short-term generator of showroom traffic.

 New inlet and exhaust manifolding, valve springs, exhaust valves, fuel pump and injectors, spark plugs and specially designed Mahle pistons were fitted, and, significantly, all 820 Turbos had a new exhaust system with a three way closed loop catalytic convertor.

-The limited edition four cylinder car’s price of £23,950 undercut the Honda-powered Vitesse and Sterling by over £3500.
-The cynical might suggest that Rover were possibly making a statement at the price Honda were asking for their less powerful 2.7-litre V6.
+The limited edition four-cylinder car’s price of £23,950 undercut the Honda-powered Vitesse and Sterling by over £3500.
+The cynical might suggest that Rover was possibly making a statement about the price Honda was asking for its less powerful 2.7-litre V6.